alvaro-cuesta/qmk_firmware/keyboards/keychron/v6/iso_encoder/keymaps/alvaro-cuesta/readme.md

       than pressing keys.
 In turn this allows for more precision with the rotary encoder.
 - Reorganize RGB keymap now that RGB controls are assigned to the rotary encoder (thus having lots of duplicates in the FN1 keymap that are already covered by the rotary encoder).
     - [X] Assign individual RGB effects to specific keys. `1-'`: simple effects. `Q-O`: rainbow effects. `A-K`: reactive effects. `Z-B`: raindrop effects.
         - [ ] Reorganize so similar effects are close together vertically and horizontally.
     - [ ] Assign preset colors to specific keys.
-- [ ] Host controlled colors
+- [x] Host controlled colors
-    - Possibly through custom Via commands (since we want both Via and the host-controlled colors, but they conflict if we want to use raw HID) or just raw HID (`raw_hid_receive`).
-    - [ ] Implement Discord microphone/deafen status indicator in F13/F14 (which are the keys I use at toggle hotkeys in Discord).
+    - [x] Partial support via LED indicator setting ([host app WIP](https://github.com/alvaro-cuesta/qmk_firmware_host/)).
+          Discord self-mute/deafen status is shown on circle/triangle keys, which are bound to `F13`/`F14` and are the hotkeys I use respectively.
+The status must be periodically refreshed from the host or the keyboard will stop showing their status (assumes the host side is dead or not present).
+    - [ ] Full individual-LED control?
+Could replace the specific indicators above and let the host have full control over indicator behavior.
 - [ ] Dynamic caps/scroll/num/nkro lock indicators.
 They are currently hardcoded via `#define` but it might be interesting to infer the actual indicator LED indices from current keymap (ideally even accounting for remaps via Via).